KavinkumarAndroidDev/Simple-Calculator/README.md

 # Simple Android Calculator App

-Welcome to the Simple Android Calculator App repository!
+This a Simple Android Calculator App repository!
 This repository contains a straightforward Android calculator app that performs basic arithmetic operations.It has both dark and light mode.
 It's an ideal starting point for beginners in Android app development.

 ## Features